Umerr/delta-voiceiq-2.0-ha/README.md

 ### How To Refresh (30 seconds)

 **Prerequisites (one-time setup):**
-- Create a **Long-Lived Access Token** in HA: click your profile icon (bottom left) > scroll to bottom > Long-Lived Access Tokens > Create Token > save the token somewhere safe
+- Create a **Long-Lived Access Token** in HA: click your profile icon (bottom left) > scroll to bottom > Long-Lived Access Tokens > Create Token. **Save this token somewhere safe** (password manager, notes app, etc.) as HA only shows it once.
+You will need it every time you refresh.
 - Make the shell script executable: in Terminal & SSH add-on, run `chmod +x /config/scripts/delta_token_exchange.sh`

 **Refresh steps:**

 1. Open **Chrome on your Mac** (Safari does not work reliably for this flow) and go to `http://<your-ha-ip>:8123/local/delta-refresh.html`

-2. **First time only:** Fill in the **Step 0: HA Connection Settings** at the top of the page.
-Enter your HA URL and paste your Long-Lived Access Token.
-These fields must be populated or the exchange will fail with a 401 error.
+2. Fill in the **Step 0: HA Connection Settings** at the top of the page with your HA URL and Long-Lived Access Token.
+The page saves these in your browser so you only need to enter them once per browser.
+If you clear your browser data or use a different browser, you will need to enter them again.

 ![Token Refresh Page](docs/images/token-refresh-page.png)

+3. Click your sign-in provider (Apple, Google, or Amazon) to open Delta's login page in a **new tab**

-3. **Open Chrome DevTools** before signing in: right-click anywhere on the page > **Inspect** > click the **Console** tab.
+4. **In the new tab that opened**, open Chrome DevTools: right-click anywhere > **Inspect** > click the **Console** tab.
 Keep this open.

-4. Click your sign-in provider (Apple, Google, or Amazon) to open Delta's login page in a new tab

 5. Sign in with your credentials (passkey, password, etc.)

-6. After authentication, Delta tries to redirect to `justaddwater://` which fails.
-The redirect URL containing your delta code will appear in Chrome's **Console** tab (not the address bar).
-Look for a line containing `justaddwater://?code=delta.code.XXXXX&state=YYY`
+6. **For Apple Sign-In:** After authenticating, you will see a page asking "Do you want to continue using Delta Faucet Cloud with your Apple Account?"
+Click **Continue**.
+The page will appear to do nothing, but the redirect URL with your delta code will appear in the **Console** tab.

-7. **Copy the full URL** from the console (or just the `delta.code.XXXXX` part)
+7. Look in the Console for a line containing `justaddwater://?code=delta.code.XXXXX&state=YYY`.
+Copy the full URL or just the `delta.code.XXXXX` part.

-8. Paste it into the Delta Auth Code field on the refresh page
+8. Go back to the refresh page tab, paste it into the Delta Auth Code field

 9. Click **Exchange Token**